Friday, October 11th, 2024 3:16 Z Oct. 11, 2024 3:16Z

 • GOES Imagery Viewer from NOAA NESDIS' Center for Satellite Applications and Research (STAR)

 This is the primary site to view data from GOES-East and GOES-West on.
-You can view storm floaters here. (floater imagery is not available for invests) The old site for GOES-East, which was here, now displays a few of the images from the new site.
+You can view storm floaters here.
+Floater imagery is not available for invests on this site.
+You can view floaters from NOAA for invests on the site here.

 All 16 spectral bands can be viewed.
 In addition to each of those, there are also "RGB" products that include "GeoColor", "Air Mass", "Sandwich", "Day Cloud Phase" and "Nighttime Microphysics".
 Their viewer allows you to loop imagery.
 In addition to "Full Disk" and "CONUS" views, you can also choose regional views across the U.S. There are also wider regional views for the "Gulf of Mexico", "Caribbean", "U.S. Atlantic Coast", "Puerto Rico" and "Tropical Atlantic".
 The "Full Disk" and "Tropical Atlantic" imagery is updated every 10 minutes, while the other imagery is updated every 5 minutes.
 The two mesoscale sectors are also available.
 When available, they are updated every minute.